z-song/laravel-admin/docs/en/field-management.md

-# Components management
+# Fields management

-## Remove components
+## Remove field

-The built-in `map` and `editor` components requires the front-end files via cdn, and if there are problems with the network, they can be removed in the following ways
+The built-in `map` and `editor` fields requires the front-end files via cdn, and if there are problems with the network, they can be removed in the following ways

 Locate the file `app/Admin/bootstrap.php`.
 If the file does not exist, update `laravel-admin` and create this file.